Adria-F/Gunbird-Coded-Dreams/README.md

 - (11th April) Power Ups have their own path.
 - (14th April) Buildings and Humanoid Robot are added.
 - (18th April) Implemented second character (Ash).
-- (21th April) Tordo enemy and its waves are added.
+- (21th April) Torpedo enemy and its waves are added.
 - (23th April) Third Torpedo's wave attack to the player.
 - (24th April) Second level of Power Up added to Marion and Ash and Antiaircraft enemy too.
 - (25th April) Enemies have dead animation, enemies turn white when hit and red when at low hp.
 High scores are done too.
 Antiaircraft enemy is corrected.